contao/docs/docs/manual/performance/http-caching.en.md

 There are a number of HTTP headers that are relevant for HTTP caching.
 To explain them all would go beyond the scope of this documentation.
 The topic is also already [well documented on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), so you can learn more there if you are interested.

-Regular users of Contao are mainly interested in the `Cache-Control`header and the three most important attributes:
+The regular user of Contao is mainly interested in the `Cache-Control`header and the three most important attributes:

 - `private` or `public`